LASY-org/lasy/docs/source/api/profiles/transverse/super_gaussian_profile.rst

 Used to define a super-Gaussian transverse laser profile.

 Super-Gaussian profiles are modified Gaussian-like profiles with a flat-top and a Gaussian fall-off.
-The shape of the profile is characterised by one "order" parameter :math:`n`.
+The shape of the profile is characterised by the waist :math:`w_0` and by one "order parameter" :math:`n`.

 ------------